West Virginia State Capitol: Capitol plaza

 The front of the building faces the Kanawha River, and the entire capitol plaza is bordered by Kanawha Boulevard East (also known as U.S. Route 60 and the Midland Trail), Greenbrier Street (also a part of Route 60 and West Virginia Route 114, where the latter terminates), California Avenue and Piedmont Road.
 Formerly, Washington Street passed through the plaza, but was closed off for pedestrian use.
 Beside the main capitol, there are two wings which lie perpendicular to the east and west ends of the building, forming an open-ended quadrangle centered on a fountain, one of three in the plaza.
 The two wings are connected by low causeways on the basement level.
 The Governor's mansion, and buildings housing a cultural center as well as several state departments and a parking garage, all occupy the area of the plaza, with several other state departments lying east of California Avenue.

 The grounds include several statues, including Abraham Lincoln on the front plaza and Stonewall Jackson, a native of the state, near the southeast corner of the plaza.
 The Lincoln statue, known as Abraham Lincoln Walks at Midnight by Fred Torrey, depicts the President, who was in office at the time of the state's incorporation, walking at midnight, head bowed, wearing a robe over his clothes, and is located in front of the main entrance of the building, facing the river.
 There are also two large fountains on the grounds, in the quadrangle just behind the rear entrance of the main building and one to the northwest, between the cultural center and the Division of Motor Vehicles building, just east of the Washington Street entrance to the plaza.
 Also at the complex are the historic Holly Grove Mansion and the West Virginia Governor's Mansion.

 Across from the Capitol complex, between Kanawha Boulevard East and the Kanawha River, lies a plaza around the Zero Mile Marker from which all highway distances in West Virginia were measured.
 The plaza also includes flagpoles with the American flag and the West Virginia flag as well as staircases down to the banks of the river.

 Tours of the Capitol are arranged through the West Virginia Culture Center.

-West Virginia Capitol facts
+Dimensions

 At a height of 292 ft, the State Capitol is the tallest building in West Virginia.